antima2001/HR_Dashboard-PowerBi-/README.md

-Calculating Total Male present in an organization Calculating Total Female present in an organization After calculating total male and female, convert them into % Claculate YearSincelastPromotion :- 1.
+Calculating Total Male present in an organization Calculating Total Female present in an organization After calculating total male and female, convert them into % Calculate YearSincelastPromotion :- 1.
 Finding the people whoever had never been promoted since last 10 years and above is now due for promotion
 2. Calculate how many people are due for promotion and no promotion
 3. Calculate % of promotion and no promotion employee in an organization Calcualte how many years the employee's have worked as well as Job level